codehsbooks/apjava/Methods/methods-and-parameters.md

 -------------
 ```

-In conclusion, order matters when you are using parameters.
+As you can see, order matters when you are using parameters.